roboncode/avocadojs/docs/guide/working-with-models.md

 ## Prevent collection creation

-If you have a model that does not represent a collection, you can prevent Orango from creating a one by passing `false` as the last parameter.
+If you have a model that does not represent a collection, you can prevent orango from creating a one by passing `false` as the last parameter.

 ```js
 orango.model('User', schema, false)